DUNDEE & DISTRICT TABLE TENNIS ASSOCIATION

 11. Changes to the Constitution

 Any change to this Constitution requires a majority of two-thirds of the votes cast at an AGM or SGM.
 Any League Playing Member or Non-League Playing Member who wishes to propose any alteration to the Constitution must advise the Hon.
 Secretary in writing by 31 March in each year.
+Any such proposal must be accompanied by written confirmation from the League Playing Member or Non-League Playing Member’s club secretary that the proposed change has the support of the majority of the members of their club.
 Club Secretaries and Team Secretaries shall be advised of suggested changes in the notice calling the AGM or SGM.

 If upon the winding up or dissolution of the Association there remains after the satisfaction of all the Association’s debts and liabilities any property whatsoever, the same shall be given or transferred to some other organisation or organisations having objects (that is, aims and activities) similar to the objects of the Association, such organisation or organisations to be determined by the Members of the Association by Resolution passed at a General Meeting at or before the time of the dissolution, and in so far as effect cannot be given to such provision then to some charitable objects.